 How to Tell When You Have an Infestation

 Now that we’ve outlined the harm that a squirrel infestation in your attic can cause, you may be wondering how you can tell whether you have one and need to start the squirrel removal process.
 The earliest indicator that most people have is sound.
 If squirrels are making their home in your attic, you’ll most likely hear them scratching and moving around.
 You may hear them walking across your ceiling, or moving in the walls of your home.

 Pets like your dogs or cats will probably hear the sounds of a squirrel infestation before you do.
 If you notice your cat or dog paying close attention to your walls or ceilings, it’s a good indication that you have unwanted pests in the unfinished spaces of your home.

 Depending on the length of time that the infestation has been allowed to take root, you may also notice the smell of decay.
 Squirrels may die from natural causes or because they get stuck in hard-to-access areas like the walls of your home.
-Regardless of the cause, as those squirrels decay, they will give off a very unpleasant and unmistakable odor.
+Regardless of the cause, as those squirrels decay, a dead squirrel will give off a very unpleasant and unmistakable odor.

 Sound and smell are two of the most common indicators of a squirrel infestation, but you may also tell simply by going into your attic.
 If you have a squirrel infestation you will most likely be able to see the damage caused as they nest.
 But, given the fact that attics are difficult to access and navigate if you are worried you might have a squirrel infestation it is usually better to have your attic inspected by a rodent proofing service specialist or even a wildlife control professional.
 Our professional staff at Attic Construction can quickly assess the state of your attic and provide you a detailed description of whether an infestation exists and what steps you need to take to both remove squirrels and prevent future squirrels from infesting your home.

 How to Deal With Your Squirrel Problem